AdobeDocs/commerce-operations.en/help/implementation-playbook/self-hosting/security-concepts.md

 ## Read-only file system

-Read-only file system concept was borrowed from [Adobe Commerce Cloud](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/getting-started/cloud/1-overview.html){target="_blank"}.
+Read-only file system concept was borrowed from [Adobe Commerce on loud infrastructure](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/getting-started/cloud/1-overview.html){target="_blank"}.
 This completely removes one major area used by a bad actor.
 Many exploits have taken advantage of altering a file that is expected to be in the commerce application, to avoid detection.
 Instead of creating a one, the bad actor changes the contents of the file to perform an unexpected action.
 By making most the files read-only, this attack vector is reduced significantly.

 ## Use TWO Factor authentication and password managers